Lesson 3: @Modifying Queries

 The @Modifying annotation also works with native queries, meaning queries that use native SQL.

-For example, we can add a column to track if a user is active or not.
+For example, we can add a column to track if a worker is active or not.

-Here we have an alter query that adds the column active to the user table and sets its default value to 1.
+Here we have an alter query that adds the column active to the worker table and sets its default value to 1.

 Notice that this is a native query, and as such, we’ve set the attribute nativeQuery = true.